YS-L/csvlens/README.md

     * Go to previous result: `N`
 * Filter: `&<thing>` (or `//<thing>`)

+### Optional parameters
+* `-d <delimiter>`: Custom delimiter to use when parsing the CSV (e.g. `csvlens file.csv -d \t`)

 ### Combining with other tools
-You can combine `csvlens` with other CSV processing tools, but there is a
-gotcha: piping data to `csvlens` doesn't work, because stdin is reserved for getting *your* humanly input.
+You can combine `csvlens` with other CSV processing tools, but there is a gotcha for now: piping data to `csvlens` doesn't work yet, because stdin is reserved for getting interactive key inputs.
 You can use process substitution:
 ```
 csvlens <([your commands producing some csv data])
 ```